Explore. Embrace. Engage.

 The First Universalist Church of Yarmouth is a certified Welcoming Congregation.
 We are proud to be a faith community that has officially included and welcomed members of the LGBTQ community since the inception of the modern-day equality movement begun by the Stonewall Riots.
 UU ministers have been performing commitment ceremonies since the mid-1980s and can now joyously officiate legal marriage ceremonies between partners of any gender.

 The First Universalist Church of Yarmouth is committed to being an anti-racist organization.
-As Unitarian Universalists, our dedication to global justice, equity, and dignity leads us to join hands across lines of race, class, age, and geography and work for an end to the injustices faced by Black people in our communities, so that every person is treated equally under the law and has a fair chance at life.
+As Unitarian Universalists, our dedication to global justice, equity, and dignity leads us to join hands across lines of race, class, age, and geography and work for an end to the injustices faced by Black, Indigenous, and other People of Color in our communities, so that every person is treated equally under the law and has a fair chance at life.